gutschilla/plug-session-memcached/README.md

 ## So Memcached is best?
 Certainly not for all purposes, but for mine.
 Pro: memcached is fast.
-I still have to compare it against ETS (which I assume to be faster as one can spare the TCP overhead) but for generall purpose it's very fast and should not be a bottleneck.
+I still have to compare it against ETS (which I assume to be faster as one can spare the TCP overhead) but for general purpose it's very fast and should not be a bottleneck.

 Memcached service doesn't go away with your application.
 A thing that certainly